Planting Trees In The Lower 9th Ward

 Check Out SOUL Trees Already In Your Neighborhood!

-In the Winter of 2022, SOUL along with over 130 volunteers planted 83 trees at the TEP Center and neighboring blocks.
+• In the Winter of 2022, SOUL and 130 volunteers planted 83 trees at the TEP Center and along neighboring blocks.
 These are located mainly on Gordon and Alabo between Claiborne and St. Claude.
-Since 2019 SOUL has planted a total of 186 trees in the Lower 9th Ward.
-This map shows every tree planted by SOUL including those in the Lower 9th Ward.

-Emily Stieber | Program Coordinator | 504.273.4954 | estieber@soulnola.org
+Questions specific to your tree?
+Contact Emily Stieber | Operations Manager | 504.273.4954 | estieber@soulnola.org

 Community Contacts:

-Lower 9th Ward Homeownership Association | 504.943.6000 | info@l9wha.org
+Lower 9th Ward Homeownership Association | Gaynell Brady | 504.943.6000 | info@l9wha.org